|

 SPICE

-needed to recover the full value of science instrument
+the full value of science instrument data.
+In

-of events, data needed for certain time conversions,
+data needed for certain time conversions, etc. SPICE

-etc. SPICE kernels are produced by the JPL Navigation
+kernels are produced by the JPL Navigation and Ancillary

 The SPICE data files were produced on a